 (MRDL) Maximum residual disinfectant level MRDL: The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

 (MRDLG) Maximum residual disinfectant level goal: The level of a drinking water disinfectant below which there is no known or expected risk to health.